 "Cloud computing can offer small businesses a lot of flexibility," says Epstein.
 "It's accessible anywhere, anytime from any device that connects to the internet."

 It can also be good value for money.
-Rather than buying software to load on to your individual computer or network, you simply pay a monthly fee.
+Rather than buying standalone software that you install on an individual computer or network, you simply pay a monthly fee.
+You’ll need to buy a license for each user, but the shift to the cloud makes access to productivity software cheaper than it has ever been.

 "This can help you operate on a more level playing field with big companies, because you can access the latest, sophisticated software without high levels of investment," explains Epstein.

-There are many cloud computing services to choose from.
-These are some of the most popular:
+There are many cloud computing services to choose from, including productivity software, data storage, design packages and more.
+Here are some of the most popular among small businesses:

 Drawbacks of cloud computing

-However, it is worth remembering that because cloud computing requires an internet connection it may be difficult or even impossible to work in certain situations.
+As we’ve explained, you’ll need a stable internet connection to use cloud solutions, which may make it unsuitable for all users.
 For example, if your internet connection is down you may not be able to access critical data.

-It is essential to use a reputable provider and check service level agreements carefully before signing.
+If you’re basing your business in the cloud, you should and check service level agreements carefully before signing say the experts.
 "Make sure they have the technical capability to deal with your business needs and always ask about their security standards," emphasises Epstein.

 "There's no point changing your IT set-up for the sake of it," he concludes.
 "But if your email package is a bit slow or you're thinking about upgrading, it's worth looking into."